 Suzanne and Yusi Turell described a table talk style event with facilitated conversation.
-Yusi stated that she believes a "talking to" model with an audience is not the best fit at first and that smaller table talks will lead to more respectful dialogue.
-While the events still need to be planned, the first event could generate thoughtful questions and the second event could involve the district's answers.
-NH Listens has agreed to support both events.
+Yusi stated that a "talking to" model with an audience is not the best fit and they believe that smaller table talks will lend to more respectful dialogue.
+The first event will generate thoughtful questions and the second event will involve the district's answers, all to which NH Listens has agreed to support.
 Suzanne stated the goal is not to reach agreement necessarily, but rather to reach understanding.